Coping with “Do Not Honor” card refusals

 The COVID-19 crisis is unfolding before our eyes and business conditions are changing almost day-by-day.
 Now, more than ever, there’s a need for businesses to move fast.
 Over the past weeks, we’ve seen many of our customers transform themselves in record time, setting up new sales channels in a matter of days.

-During these unprecedented times, our focus is on helping businesses adapt quickly as possible, setting up new sales channels or dealing with a sudden spike in returns.
+During these unprecedented times, our focus is on helping businesses adapt quickly as possible, setting up new sales channels or dealing with a sudden spike in refunds and returns.
 As a part of that, here are some best practices for remote selling that will keep your customers and employees safe and your payments secure.

 It’s possible to turn your existing website into a webshop quickly by setting up a hosted checkout page.
 This is the fastest way to manage online sales if you don't want to host your own payment form.
 The page is branded to match your site and has all the functionality you need including built-in risk checks and secure authentication.
 You can also choose to display a targeted mix of payment methods based on the customer’s location.